remarkjs/remark/doc/remarksetting.7.md

 Footnotes are wrapped in square brackets, and preceded by a caret (`^`).

-It is possible to reference other footnotes inside footnotes.
+Footnotes can be references inside other footnotes.

 The following document: